diesh/Coaching-staging/_posts/2025-06-26-does-mentorship-still-matter.md

 ---
 layout: post
 title: Does Mentorship Still matter?
-description: Is AI going to kill your job? 🤷‍♂️ AI can’t replace what happens between two people.
+description: Is AI going to kill your job? 🤷‍♂️ AI can’t replace the magic that happens between two people.
 image: assets/images/jeffrey-brandjes-12YsDGgdr28-unsplash.jpg
 masthead_caption: Jeffrey Brandjes on Unsplash
 date: 2025-06-26
 comments: true
 masthead_url: https://unsplash.com/photos/man-in-white-shirt-and-black-shorts-jumping-on-skateboard-12YsDGgdr28
 ---
-_Is AI going to kill your job? 🤷‍♂️ AI can’t replace what happens between two people._
+_Is AI going to kill your job? 🤷‍♂️ AI can’t replace the magic that happens between two people._
 > “Learn from trends, but design clothes that still flatter the body.”
 > — My mother, a fashion designer